-A researcher from The University of California, Davis, found conclusive data that proved one of Merlots parent grapes to be Cabernet Franc.
-Cabernet Franc is also parent to Malbec and Sauvignon, which explains why Merlot can be grown to a deeply rich, full-bodied wine in cooler climates.
+A researcher from The University of California, Davis, found conclusive data that proved Cabernet Franc as one of Merlot’s parent grapes.
+Cabernet Franc is also parent to Malbec and Sauvignon, which explains why Merlot exhibits similar traits to its sibling wines.

 The vine was discovered to be grown outside homes as a decorative element.
 Locals named the vine Madeleine because the grapes become ripe and are harvested a few days around the Feast Day of Mary Magdalene.
 This parent is responsible for Merlot’s distinctive early ripening attribute.

 Merlot vines are distinct for large, loose groupings of plump grapes.
-In comparison to Cabernet Sauvignon, Merlot grapes produce much thinner skin, which leads to less tannin count in the winemaking process.
+In comparison to Cabernet Sauvignon, Merlot skins are much thinner, producing fewer tannins in the winemaking process.
 Merlot has, traditionally, been a well-suited blend for Cabernet because the grapes ripen around two weeks earlier in the harvesting season.

-Once the grapes have become ripe, they must be harvested within one to two days.
-Merlots quickly become over-ripened if left on the vine for even just a few days.
-The more over-ripe the Merlot grapes, the less of an aging process the wine can go through.
-Grapes that are picked early in the ripening season produce Merlots that age long and well.
+Once the grapes have ripened, they must be harvested within one to two days.
+Merlot over-ripens if left on the vine for even just a few days.
+The riper Merlot gets, the fewer options vintners have.
+Grapes picked early in the ripening season produce Merlots that age long and well.

 Merlot Food Pairings

 Is it a warm climate Merlot from Argentina, Australia, or California?
-These lighter Merlots pair well with mushrooms, salmon, leafy greens, and shellfish.
-Fruitier Merlots, from warm growing climates, can easily be overpowered by spicy foods, and strong cheeses, such as goats and blue cheese.
+These lighter, fruitier Merlots pair well with mushrooms, salmon, leafy greens, and shellfish.
+Warm-grown Merlots are easily overpowered by spicy foods and strong cheeses, such as goat cheese and bleu cheese.